Skip to main content

 Jenny Skinner, Performing Arts Lecturer

-Jenny Skinner is a performance artist and academic born and raised in North Yorkshire.
-After initially training as a stage actor she moved to studying live art and post-dramatic performance, completing a BA and MA in performance at Leeds Beckett University.
-Following this she continued her postgraduate research at The University of Leeds, focusing on feminist performance, and returned to Leeds Beckett as a lecturer on their BA Theatre and Performance programme.
+Jenny Skinner is a performance artist and academic.
+She has graduated with a BA and MA in Performance at Leeds Beckett University and continued her postgraduate research at The University of Leeds, focusing on feminist performance.
+She then returned to Leeds Beckett as a lecturer on their BA Theatre and Performance programme.

-As well as writing, directing and performing, she has also worked as an academic consultant on Arts Council England funded projects and collaborated on international performances with artists from South Africa, Greece, and Germany.
+She has worked as an academic consultant on Arts Council England funded projects and collaborated on international performances with artists from South Africa, Greece, and Germany.
 Mostly recently, her full length stage show: ‘This is not a Burlesque Show’ (2021) was featured at the Sibiu International Theatre Festival in Romania.

 John Dey, Music Programme Leader